 - monitoring the implementation of the annual strategic plan and supporting plans, discussing required corrective action where necessary

-- taking collective responsibility for and speaking with one voice on all major policy and management decisions reached by consensus within the SOG and sanctioned by the Ombudsman, and
+- taking collective responsibility for and speaking with one voice on all major policy and management decisions reached by consensus within the ELG and sanctioned by the Ombudsman, and

 - encouraging collaboration, coordination, integration and innovation within the office.